JK666-bug/mill-front/README.md

 ## Software Functionality and Usability (30 mark)

-<u>The program is easy to compile and run without any manual configurations</u>
+**The program is easy to compile and run without any manual configurations:**

 Since we use a cloud-based server, we use jar packages on the back end to facilitate compilation.